This is the last chance to apply to be an ITAC Innovator Think Tank Host (paid opportunity)!

 What are ITAC Innovators?

-Earlier this year the ITAC Collaborative invited proposals for field building projects from leaders throughout our international community.
+In 2020 the ITAC Collaborative invited proposals for field building projects from leaders throughout our international community.
 The response was overwhelming, and we are delighted to introduce the six selected Innovators.
 Each project represents a significant step forward in adding tools, resources and frameworks that can be used internationally.

 Who are they & what will they be doing?